Cog-Creators/Red-DiscordBot/docs/cog_guides/cleanup.rst

 **Description**

-Delete the last X messages matching the specified text.
+Delete the last X messages matching the specified text in the current channel.

 Example:
     - ``[p]cleanup text "test" 5``